Click here to download this guide as an eBook

-That’s right – the most expensive ceremonial matchas on the market come from conventionally grown tea plants using chemical fertilizers and pesticides, albeit in controlled amounts.
+That’s right – the most expensive ceremonial matcha teas on the market come from conventionally grown tea plants using chemical fertilizers and pesticides, albeit in controlled amounts.

 Schools for traditional tea ceremony in Japan do not prioritize organic farming methods or other innovations.
 Their mandate is to rigorously uphold tradition and the individuals who head these institutions are typically chosen based on seniority.
-Not an ideal context for challenging the health risks of conventional matcha.
+Not an ideal context for challenging the health risks of conventional matcha tea.

-What is more important to traditional tea ceremony is that matcha has a brilliant color with umami flavor and is finely ground to produce small sized foam bubbles.
+What is more important to traditional tea ceremony is that matcha green tea has a brilliant color with umami flavor and is finely ground to produce small sized foam bubbles.